DIVINE PRINCIPLES FOR NATIONAL REVIVAL

 1 Kings 18:30-32 – NKJV

 30 Then Elijah said to all the people, “Come near to me.”
 So all the people came near to him.
 And he repaired the altar of the LORD that was broken down.

 31 And Elijah took twelve stones, according to the number of the tribes of the sons of Jacob, to whom the word of the LORD had come, saying, “Israel shall be your name.”

 It is important to note that Elijah did not attempt to build an entirely new altar.
-All that he did was to repair or rebuild the old altar which had been broken down and forsaken by the people of God.
+All that Elijah did was repair or rebuild the old altar broken down and forsaken by the people of God.